James Franco’s Brother Marries Alison Brie: Check Out Her Engagement Ring!

 — USA TODAY (@USATODAY) March 14, 2017

-James Franco, who in December last year said if his younger brother gets married before him he would never ever get married, may be having problems with his love life, on top of facing an incredible amount of criticism for yet another mediocre directorial attempt in In Dubious Battle, which was released last month.
+James Franco, who in December last year said if his younger brother gets married before him he would never get married, may be having problems with his love life, on top of facing an incredible amount of criticism for yet another mediocre directorial attempt in In Dubious Battle, which was released last month.

-Reps for James Franco’s younger bro and his now-wife Alison Brie confirmed the news to PeoplemMagazine that the couple have officially tied the knot.
+Reps for James Franco’s younger bro and his now-wife Alison Brie confirmed the news to PeoplemMagazine that the couple has officially tied the knot.
 Cue the wedding bells!

 Alison Brie’s #Engagement #Ring http://t.co/o0JjVqwwqY pic.twitter.com/eGMvYOBsRq